Quint097/DWIN_Font_Tools/README.md

 Instructions on how to encode, decode, upload and create .HZK Font files can be found inside each folder.

 ## Revert to the original font
-You can revert back to the original font simply by uploading the file from the '.HZK Font Files/DWIN Font (original)' foldor to your display.
+You can revert back to the original font simply by uploading the file from `.HZK Font Files/DWIN Font (original)/` to your display.